appaquet/exocore/data/replication.md

 The replication is handled by [`Engine`](src/engine/mod.rs).

 There are 2 data structures to replicate:
-* **Chain**: immutable collection of blocks that contain entries.
-Entries can be arbitrary data stored for the index layer, or metadata entries related to the chain.

-* **Pending store**: transient store in which latest operations are aggregated, to eventually be added to the chain.
+* **Pending store**: transient store in which latest operations are stored, to eventually be added to the chain by the commit manager.

+* **Chain**: immutable collection of blocks that each contains operations.
+Operations are the same as in the pending store.

+Synchronization for each structure is handled independently.
+The chain is synchronized using the [`Chain Synchronizer`](src/engine/chain_sync.rs), while the pending store is replicated using the [`Pending Store Synchronizer`](src/engine/pending_sync.rs).

+Once operations are stored in the pending store, the [`Commit manager`](src/engine/commit_manager.rs) proposes a block to be added to a specific offset of the chain.
+This block can then be signed/voted by other nodes, or refused.
+If a proposed block receives enough signatures, it's then added to the local chain by each node.

 ## Pending store replication
 Pending store's replication is handled by the [`Pending Store Synchronizer`](src/engine/pending_sync.rs).